kevalbhatt/Doc-test/src/documents/HighAvailability.md

       atlas.server.ha.zookeeper.connect=zk1.company.com:2181,zk2.company.com:2181,zk3.company.com:2181
     </SyntaxHighlighter>

-   * You can review other configuration options that are defined for the High Availability feature, and set them up as desired in the =atlas-application.properties= file.
+   * You can review other configuration options that are defined for the High Availability feature, and set them up as desired in the `atlas-application.properties` file.
    * For production environments, the components that Atlas depends on must also be set up in High Availability mode.
 This is described in detail in the following sections.
 Follow those instructions to setup and configure them.
    * Install the Atlas software on the selected physical machines.
-   * Copy the =atlas-application.properties= file created using the steps above to the configuration directory of all the machines.
+   * Copy the `atlas-application.properties` file created using the steps above to the configuration directory of all the machines.
    * Start the dependent components.
    * Start each instance of the Atlas Web Service.